matsaleh13/allok8or/doc/dev-log.md

   - In spite of web info to the contrary, it seems `__FUNCTIION__` isn't defined by clang (on OSX High Sierra, on my machine, anyway).
   - The oversized value for array size was a negative value assigned to a size_t and overflowing (a reminder about the dangers of unsigned int).
   - Fixed by defining custom macro `ALK8_PRETTY_FUNCTION` and set to either `__FUNCTION__` or `__PRETTY_FUNCTION__` based on compiler defines.
-- Another clang error, but another case of implementation-specific include depenencies:
+- Another clang error, but another case of implementation-specific include dependencies:

   ```cmake
     build] /Users/matsaleh/Dev/github/allok8or/src/diagnostic_util.h:37:5: error: call to function 'memcpy' that is neither visible in the template definition nor found by argument-dependent lookup